Flexible Netflow Configuration Guide, Cisco IOS Release 15SY

 Flexible NetFlow provides predefined types of packet sections of a user-configurable size.
 The following Flexible NetFlow commands (used in Flexible NetFlow flow record configuration mode) can be used to configure the predefined types of packet sections:

 The bytes values are the sizes in bytes of these fields in the flow record.
 If the corresponding fragment of the packet is smaller than the requested section size, Flexible NetFlow will fill the rest of the section field in the flow record with zeros.
 If the packet type does not match the requested section type, Flexible NetFlow will fill the entire section field in the flow record with zeros.

 Flexible NetFlow adds a new Version 9 export format field type for the header and packet section types.
 Flexible NetFlow will communicate to the NetFlow collector the configured section sizes in the corresponding Version 9 export template fields.
 The payload sections will have a corresponding length field that can be used to collect the actual size of the collected section.

 Flow monitors are the Flexible NetFlow component that is applied to interfaces to perform network traffic monitoring.
 Flow monitors consist of a user-defined or predefined record, an optional flow exporter, and a cache that is automatically created at the time the flow monitor is applied to the first interface.
 Flow data is collected from the network traffic and added to the flow monitor cache during the monitoring process based on the key and nonkey fields in the flow record.

-Figure 4 shows a more complex example of how you can apply different types of flow monitors with custom records.
+The figure below shows a more complex example of how you can apply different types of flow monitors with custom records.